About

 - Bellinky linking machine – technically it’s a hand crank operated chainstitch sewing machine, but specifically for linking knit pieces

-Those of you in the know will recognize that several of the modern machines in this list were manufactured by Janome.
+Those of you in the know will recognize that both of the modern machines in this list were manufactured by Janome.
+I have had and enjoyed many Janome/Kenmore/Elna machines over the years.
 The White was made in Japan, probably in the early 1960’s, but I can’t for the life of me find a date of manufacture.
-The Kenmore 1802 was made by the Maruzen (Jaguar) company.
+The Kenmore 1802 was made by the Maruzen (Jaguar) company circa ~1969.

 I had whittled my collection of knitting machines down to two that I was content with, but recently acquired two more, and sold one on.
 They come, they go.
 Currently in my possession are: